MoeraOrg/moeraorg.github.io/development/protocols/virtual-pages.md

 creating a new post, otherwise it is opened for editing the post with the given ID.

+`/compose?draft=<id>`

+Post composer opened for creating a new post, with a draft loaded.
+ID of the draft is passed in the `draft` parameter.

 `/post/<id>`

 Detailed view of the post with the given ID.